-Due to the outbreak of the pandemic, the slowdown it has caused and uncertainties it has generated, as well as strict sanitary measures taken by Mauritian authorities, we have postponed our conference to 2-5 August 2021.
-We will re-open the call for papers in December 2020, with a special thematic strand on the impact of Covid-19 on the ways in which ‘archipelagic memory’ is experienced and theorised.
+As soon as a new date is identified, we will publish an update.
+We will also re-open the call for papers, with a special thematic strand on the impact of Covid-19 on the ways in which ‘archipelagic memory’ is experienced and theorised.

 Please stay tuned – and stay safe.